-Firing / Dismissing an Employee is only allowed under the following circumstances unsatisfactory result of the probationary period (art.
+Dismissing an Employee is only allowed under the following circumstances unsatisfactory result of the probationary period (art.
 63 paragraph (2) of the Labor Code); change of the owner of the Company - only regarding the head of the company, his deputies, the chief accountant (art.
 185 of the Labor Code); reduction of the number or staff of the Company (art.
 88, art.
 183, art.
-184 and art 186 of the Labor Code); finding that the employee does not correspond to the position held or the work performed due to his state of health, in accordance with the medical certificate; finding that the employee does not correspond to the position held or the work performed due to insufficient qualification, confirmed by decision of the attestation commission; repeated violation by the employee, during a year, of work obligations, if disciplinary sanctions have previously been applied; the absence without justified reasons of the employee's work for more than 4 consecutive hours (without taking into account the lunch break) during the working day; presentation at work in a state of alcoholic, narcotic or toxic intoxication, established in the manner provided by art.
-76 lit. (k) of the Labor Code; the commission by the employee at work of a theft (including in small proportions) of the patrimony of the unit, established by decision of the court or of the body competent to which it applies the application of administrative sanctions; the commission by the employee who directly handles monetary or material values of culpable actions if these actions can serve as a basis for the loss of the employer's trust in that employee; the signing by the head of the unit (branch, subdivision), his deputies or the chief accountant of an unfounded legal act which caused material damage to the unit; serious breach, even once, of work obligations; the presentation by the employee to the employer, at the conclusion of the individual employment contract, of some false documents, fact confirmed in the established way; the employee's refusal to be transferred to another locality in connection with moving the unit to this locality 0 etc. When o can't the employer fire the employee?
-It is not allowed to dismiss the employee during their stay: on medical leave, on annual except in cases of liquidation of the unit.
+184 and art.
+186 of the Labor Code); finding that the employee does not correspond to the position held or the work performed due to his state of health, in accordance with the medical certificate; finding that the employee does not correspond to the position held or the work performed due to insufficient qualification, confirmed by decision of the attestation commission; repeated violation by the employee, during a year, of work obligations, if disciplinary sanctions have previously been applied; the absence without justified reasons of the employee's work for more than 4 consecutive hours (without taking into account the lunch break) during the working day; presentation at work in a state of alcoholic, narcotic or toxic intoxication, established in the manner provided by art.
+76 lit. (k) of the Labor Code; the commission by the employee at work of a theft (including in small proportions) of the patrimony of the unit, established by decision of the court or of the body competent to which it applies the application of administrative sanctions; the commission by the employee who directly handles monetary or material values of culpable actions if these actions can serve as a basis for the loss of the employer's trust in that employee; the signing by the head of the unit (branch, subdivision), his deputies or the chief accountant of an unfounded legal act which caused material damage to the unit; serious breach, even once, of work obligations; the presentation by the employee to the employer, at the conclusion of the individual employment contract, of some false documents, fact confirmed in the established way; the employee's refusal to be transferred to another locality in connection with moving the unit to this locality etc. can't the employer fire the employee? allowed to dismiss the employee during their stay: on medical leave, on annual leave, on study, on maternity leave, on partially paid leave for childcare up to the age of 3, on unpaid additional leave for care the child aged from 3 to 4 years, except in cases of liquidation of the unit.